Brascamp-Lieb type inequalities on weighted Riemannian manifolds with boundary: Introduction

 Denote by $\S_0(M)$ the class of functions $u$ on $M$ which are $C^2$ smooth in the interior of $M$ and $C^1$ smooth on the entire compact $M$.
 Denote by $\S_N(M)$ the subclass of functions which in addition satisfy that $u_\nu$ is $C^1$ smooth on $\partial M$.
 The main tool we employ in this work is the following: \begin{thm}[Generalized Reilly Formula] For any function $u \in \S_N(M)$:

 Here $\nabla_{\partial M}$ denotes the Levi-Civita connection on $\partial M$ with its induced Riemannian metric. \end{thm}

 This natural generalization of the (integrated) Bochner--Lichnerowicz--Weitzenb\"{o}ck formula for manifolds with boundary was first obtained by R.C.~Reilly \cite{ReillyOriginalFormula} in the classical Riemannian setting ($\mu=\vol_M$).
-The version above (with a minor modification) is due to M.~Li and S.-H.~Du in \cite{MaDuGeneralizedReilly}.
+The version above is a modification (obtained by integrating by parts on $\partial M$) of a previous version due to L.~Ma and S.-H.~Du \cite{MaDuGeneralizedReilly}.
 For completeness, we sketch in Section \ref{sec:prelim} the proof of the version (\ref{Reilly}) which we require for deriving our results.